phoenixframework/phoenix/guides/views.md

 The last feature provided by HEEx is the idea of components.
 Components are pure functions that can be either local (same module) or remote (external module).

-HEEx allows invoking whose function components directly in the template using an HTML-like notation.
+HEEx allows invoking those function components directly in the template using an HTML-like notation.
 For example, a remote function:

 ```html
 <MyApp.Weather.city name="Kraków"/>